dapp-sveltekit-boilerplate Svelte Themes

 Configuration

-Update the site.config.ts file located in /src to customize the project settings.
+Update the vite.config.ts file located in the main folder to customize the project settings.

 You can customize application settings in wrangler.toml file: